Equivariant nonabelian Poincar\'e duality and equivariant factorization homology of Thom spectra: Introduction

-\paragraph{Structure of the paper.} In \cref{sec:NAPD}, we prove the equivariant nonabelian Poincar\'e duality theorem, using results from \cref{sec:v-fold-loop}, and recover equivariant Atiyah duality for $V$-framed $G$-manifolds.
-In \cref{sec:G_Thom_spectra}, we study the $G$-Thom spectrum functor, with preliminaries on parametrized $\infty$-category theory given in \cref{sec:Parametrized_prelim}.
-In \cref{sec:Thom_GFH}, we show that our $G$-Thom spectrum functor respects equivariant factorization homology.
+\paragraph{Structure of the paper.} In \cref{sec:topo-func}, we give preliminaries on $G$-symmetric monoidal $G$-$\infty$-categories.
+We also review the genuine operadic nerve construction, which constructs a $G$-symmetric monoidal $G$-$\infty$-category from $G$-objects in a symmetric monoidal topological category.
+In \cref{sec:GFH}, we review the construction of genuine equivariant factorization homology and its properties.
+In \cref{sec:NAPD}, we prove the equivariant nonabelian Poincar\'e duality theorem, and recover equivariant Atiyah duality for $V$-framed $G$-manifolds.
+In \cref{sec:G_Thom_spectra}, we define the $G$-Thom spectrum functor, with preliminaries on parametrized $\infty$-category theory given in \cref{sec:Parametrized_prelim}, and show that our $G$-Thom spectrum functor respects equivariant factorization homology.
 In \cref{sec:v-fold-loop}, we explain how the Thom spectrum of a $V$-fold loop map gives rise to an $\EE_V$-algebra, and give a description of the equivariant factorization homology of the $G$-Thom spectrum of a $V$-fold loop map.
 In \cref{sec:computation}, we give computations of the equivariant factorization homology of certain Thom spectra using results from the previous sections.
-The appendix, by Jeremy Hahn and Dylan Wilson, gives a computation of $\THR(\HZ)$.
+Appendix B, by Jeremy Hahn and Dylan Wilson, gives a computation of $\THR(\HZ)$.